It may not have come down to the final lap of the final race like 2021, but 2022's Formula One season still threw up plenty of drama.

 Qualifying record v teammate: 8-14

-It wasn't a bad rookie year, but by the time Zhou was up to speed the Alfa Romeo had dropped off the pace relative to the team's competition.
+It wasn't a bad rookie year, but by the time Zhou was up to speed with the Alfa Romeo it had dropped off the pace relative to the competition.
 Reliability was also a major factor for Zhou, which not only cost him results but also slightly flattened his learning curve.
 He outqualified teammate Bottas on eight occasions, but the average gap between the two was in Bottas' favour by a significant 0.351s on average.
 His lack of reliability and performance early in the year meant he had the lowest percentage of points relative to his teammate with his six points representing just 12 percent of Bottas' 49.
 A better second year is still required to secure his place in F1 long term.